In the Modern Era, Iron Sights Aren’t Marksmanship Fundamentals

 Notice that you didn’t see iron sights listed there.
 You can further break down aiming into two elements: sight alignment and sight picture.

-Sight Picture means putting the reticle, or front sight post, on the correct point of aim on the target.
-This also means accounting for windage and elevation.
-Again, this remains true for either iron sights or optics.
+Sight Picture means putting the dot, reticle, or front sight, on the correct point of aim on the target.
+This remains true for either iron sights or optics.

-Neither of these elements requires you to master the iron sights of your rifle first.
+Neither of these elements requires you to master the iron sight first.
 In fact, it makes the learning process more difficult.

 Using Optics to Learn the Fundamentals

-The simple truth is that using optics makes learning marksmanship much easier.
-Optics removes a difficult variable from the sight picture problem: focus.
+The simple truth is that optics makes learning marksmanship easier.
+Optics remove a few variables from the equation, which simplifies the whole process.

 Iron Sights vs Optics